 Alimony awards aren't set in stone.
 In fact, awards involving ongoing payments can potentially be modified—or even terminated—if you can show that there's been a substantial change in circumstances affects your ability to pay or your need for financial support.
 Need to modify or terminate an alimony award?
 We can help.

 Our Attorneys Can Help Ensure a Fair Alimony Award in Your Oklahoma Divorce

 Spousal maintenance and alimony can be major points of contention in an Oklahoma divorce.
 We understand there's a lot at stake, which is why it's absolutely essential to have a well-trained and highly-skilled divorce attorney handling your case and looking out for your interests.

 At the Law Office of Aaron D. Bundy, PLC, we pride ourselves in providing effective legal solutions and client-centric, results-focused representation.
-Contact us today to schedule an appointment for a private consultation to find out how we can assist you.
+Contact us today to schedule an appointment in Tulsa, Oklahoma or Bentonville, AR for a private consultation to find out how we can assist you.